SatoshiUnit/CoinGeckoAPI/README.md

 # CoinGeckoAPI
-A easy toggle between USD and a home currency (AUD) available in mobile app but not on desktop
+An easy toggle between USD and a home currency (AUD) available in mobile app but not on desktop